Skip to main content

 4. Add a “x-sw-if-modified-since” header with the value of the PMUSER_IMS variable:

-Step 3 - Fallback to the origin server.
+Step 3 - Identify Fallback Rules

+Set rules in your configuration to enable fallback to your origin server if SpeedWorkers cannot serve the page or is down.
 If SpeedWorkers cannot serve the page or it is eventually down, we will fall back to your origin server.

 Step 3.1 - Add child rule under Conditional original definition.